rfwlab/rfw/docs/articles/essentials/event-handling.md

 # Event Handling

-Interactivity in rfw is driven by events.
-Templates register listeners with the `@on:` directive while Go code defines the handlers. rfw wires them together and cleans up automatically.
+Interactivity in **rfw** is driven by events.
+Templates register listeners with directives, and Go code defines the handlers. rfw wires them together and cleans up automatically.

+---

 ## DOM Events

-Attach a handler to a browser event by specifying `@on:event:method`:
+Attach a handler to a browser event with the `@on:` directive:

 ```rtml
 <button @on:click:save>Save</button>
 ```

-The corresponding method on the component receives an `events.Event` value:
+The matching Go method receives an `events.Event` value:

 ```go
 func (c *Form) Save(e events.Event) {